 Limited service is available from "The Bus," the City and County of Honolulu's Bus Service.
 Contact them at 808-848-5555 or online for more information.
 If taking a taxi, request one with base access.
 Not all taxi's are authorized on base.
 "The Cab" is an authorized taxi service at 808-422-2222.

-If you are arriving via rental car you may get a temporary pass at the Pass and ID office which is located on the right just before Nimitz Gate in Building 3455.
-Office hours are 7:30 a.m. to 3:30 p.m, Monday through Friday.
-After working hours you may obtain a one-day visitor pass at the "Security Pass Window" located on the Nimitz Highway side of the building.
+If you are arriving via rental car you may get a temporary pass at the Pass and ID office which is located on the right just before Nimitz Gate in Building 3455, 1240 South Drive.
+Office hours are 6:00 a.m. to 6:00 p.m, Monday through Friday.
+After working hours, including weekends, visitor passes are not available, until the next business day (808-449-0865).

 Directions to Waikiki

 If you are going to temporary lodging in Waikiki, follow the signs to "H1 Honolulu."
 From H1 take the "Nimitz" cut-off which becomes Ala Moana Blvd after approximately seven miles.
-Take a right on Kalia Rd for the Hale Koa Hotel, or continue on Ala Moana for one more block, to Kalakaua Ave.
+Take a right on Kalia Road for the Hale Koa Hotel, or continue on Ala Moana for one more block, to Kalakaua Avenue.

 Directions to the Military and Family Support Center, Hickam, Joint Base Pearl Harbor Hickam

 Military and Family Support Center Hickam from the main gate, take O'Malley Blvd past the flight line (on left).
 Proceed into the circle and get into the right lane.
 This lane will force you to make a right at the second Vickers Avenue.
 At the first road, Scott Circle, take a right.
 The Military and Family Support Center Hickam, Building 1105, is on the corner to your left with parking in the back/side of the building.